When it comes to choosing the best trolling motor battery there are three basic types:

 The Universal Power Group battery is our clear winner here.
 All three products are similar in terms of performance and features, so it really comes down to price and warranty.

 With the cheapest price and a two-year warranty, this product stands head and shoulders above the other two.
+This battery is a really popular choice with anglers and gets great reviews.
+When you use it, you will see why.

 Best Trolling Motor Battery (Lithium Iron Phosphate)